songor/aws-learned/certification/AWS Certification Exam Mistake Collection.md

   **D. It will provide the region specific website endpoint**

+  *Explanation:* [Hosting a Static Website on Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).
+After you configure your bucket as a static website, you can access the bucket through the AWS Region-specific Amazon S3 website endpoints for your bucket.

 * SQS, visibility timeout

   How does Amazon SQS allow multiple readers to access the same message queue without losing messages or processing them many times?